halower/vue-tree/README.md

 * fix key bugs, add iconfont class                              25072017

-* fix checkbox bugs, showCheckbox & halfCheckedStatus           25072017
+* fix checkbox bugs, showCheckbox & halfCheck           25072017

 * Add how to use it in the production env                       25072017